transcriptaze/snyth/README.md

 This is an umbrella repository and all the actual code lives in submodules:

 - [snyth-js](https://github.com/transcriptaze/snyth-js) for the HTML, CSS and Javascript source that go to make up the web app.
-The actual web-app is a web-packed version of this repo.
+The actual web-app is a rollup'd version of this repo.
 - [snyth-pd](https://github.com/transcriptaze/snyth-pd) is a basic implementation in _PureData_.
 At the moment there isn't much beyond a basic working demo.
 - [snyth-supercollider](https://github.com/transcriptaze/snyth-supercollider) is a _Supercollider_ UGen for the
   basic _sn_ function and a couple of demo scripts.

-Please see the READMEs for the respective modules for submitting code.
-For bug reports, issues, feature requests please create an issue in this repository.
+Please see the READMEs for the respective modules for submitting bug reports, issues, feature requests, etc.

 ### MIDI

-While it would be great to have a selection of really good demo MIDI files it's probably legally murky unless the arrangements are clearly copyright free.
+It would be great to have a selection of really good demo MIDI files but it's probably legally murky unless the arrangements are clearly copyright free.
 Having said which, if you do have a MIDI file that you would like to share: